 What if you want to send just a tiny amount of bitcoin?
 Luckily, you can slice bitcoins very thinly indeed.
-The smallest divisible part of a bitcoin is called a satoshi, and it amounts to just 100 millionth of a bitcoin.
+The smallest divisible part of a bitcoin is called a satoshi, and it amounts to just one 100 millionth of one bitcoin.
 You can’t send just one satoshi over the network, though—that’s too small and would clog up the network with tiny transactions.
-The smallest transaction value is 5340 satoshis, which is still pretty tiny.
+The smallest transaction value is 546 satoshis, which is still pretty tiny.

 So, when you open your bitcoin wallet after a few transactions and begin to see multiple addresses containing lots of tiny amounts, you now know what’s happening.
 It isn’t particularly easy to read and makes bookkeeping a bit annoying, but it does make it possible to trace bitcoin transactions through the entire network—which is important, given bitcoin’s mantra of transparency and immutability.

 How to Send Bitcoin